julien-deramond/talks/ow2con24/slides.md

 <!--
 In a few words: What's Bootstrap?

 Bootstrap is a web framework containing customizable, responsive and accessible components, utilities and examples to build all types of websites.
 Everything is developed in HTML, CSS and JavaScript.
-It’s been created by Twitter employees and then finally released in open source in 2011.
+It's been created by Twitter employees and then finally released in open source in 2011.
 The current version is the 5.3.3.

 In terms of numbers, it's the 22nd most starred project on GitHub.
 Last year, it was the 4th most starred library, with over 165 000 stars (one hundred sixty five thousand stars).
 The NPM package is downloaded 6 millions time per week.
 According to W3Techs, Bootstrap is used by around 19% of all websites.
 -->

 ---

-# Let’s Make a Fork of Bootstrap!
+# Let's Make a Fork of Bootstrap!

 Bootstrap's a good fit to enforce accessibility guidelines